WhisperingChaos/didx/README.md

 ####--cv-en
 Specifies an environment variable name assigned the Docker container name of the client container.
 A  ```docker exec``` writing COMMANDs

-Each COMMAND encoded to execute within the dind client container must begin with a flavor of ```docker exec [OPTIONS] CONTAINER...```.
-The Docker Engine Host runs this initial by first removing the ```docker exec [OPTIONS] CONTAINER``` prefix and then forwarding its command to the dind container for execution.
-If this forwarded command portion wishes to invoke a docker command requiring a response from the dind server, the command must begin ```docker [OPTIONS] COMMAND```.
+Each COMMAND encoded to execute within the dind client container must begin with some flavor of ```docker exec [OPTIONS] CONTAINER...```.
+When the Docker Engine Host runs this command, it removes the ```docker exec [OPTIONS] CONTAINER``` prefix and then forwards its command portion to the dind container for execution.
+If this forwarded command wishes to invoke a docker command requiring a response from the dind server, the forwarded command must begin ```docker [OPTIONS] COMMAND```.
 For example, to list all the images known to the dind server the implemented command would appear as: 'docker exec <DIND-CONTAINER-NAME> docker images -a'

 ##Terms
 **Docker Engine Host**<a id="TermsDockerEngineHost"></a> - refers to the Docker server instance that manages (runs, terminates) the dind server and associated client containers.